A Message for Parents

 As we all move forward through the current pandemic, we hope everyone is safe and healthy.
 With changes in your children's school plan (virtual or on site) it may change the status of your child's Youth Apprenticeship.

-Please read below During these extraordinary times for more details.
+Please read below for more details.

 Please know that we are available as a resource and a sounding board for you and your family.
 We are in this together.